 Community Services – Training for Community Service Managers (Bookstore, Security, Mail & Parking) (May, 2013)

-Managing at UBC – Starting in 2010 and continuing each year – training to various cohorts of Managers at UBCO and UBC, “Managing Conflict in the Workplace”.
+Managing at UBC – Starting in 2010 and continuing until 2019 – training to various cohorts of Managers at UBCO and UBC, “Managing Conflict in the Workplace”.

 Together with Ardith A.(Walpetko We’dalx)Walkem and Louise Mandell,QC, I organized a conference called “Indigenous Legal Orders and the Common Law”, sponsored by Continuing Legal Education BC (CLEBC) November, 2012, with speakers Chief Justice Beverly McLachlin, Supreme Court, Canada; Mr. Justice Lance Finch (then Chief Justice, BC Court of Appeal); the Honorable Steven Point, (former Lt.Gov. of BC); and Professor John Burrows, among others.
 This conference was webcast as far away as the Canadian Embassy in Cairo, and it received the International Association of Continuing Legal Education Societies’ Award for Best CLE Program in 2013.

-I mediate in a wide variety of settings, with primary focus on workplace (academia and government), estate and family mediation.
+I mediated in a wide variety of settings, with primary focus on workplace (academia and government), estate and family mediation.

 In 2013, I was honoured to receive Mediate BC’s Award of Excellence in Mediation together with Carole McKnight.

-Together with Judge Donna Senniw and Christine Hart, I continue to teach Canada’s new Provincial Court Judges (each November at Niagara-on-the–Lake) “Settlement Conference Skills”.
+Together with Judge Donna Senniw and Christine Hart, I taught Canada’s new Provincial Court Judges (each November at Niagara-on-the–Lake) “Settlement Conference Skills” annually until 2018.

-For CLEBC, I teach an Advanced Mediation course on Mediator Presence, on Hornby Island, in the early fall, “Deepening the Mediator Mindset”. (see CLEBC calendar for details)
+For CLEBC, I taught an Advanced Mediation course on Mediator Presence, on Hornby Island, in the early fall, “Deepening the Mediator Mindset”.

 (See links under Activism)